-The AERIS catalogue presents all the data available in the AERIS CDS.
-It is composed of:
+The AERIS catalogue contains all data available from the AERIS Data and Service Centre.
+It consists of:

-- A common metadata database fed by the CDSs
+- A common metadata database fed by its constituent data and service centres

-- A user interface (full-text or multi-criteria search, basket for downloading…)
+- A user interface with full-text or multi-criteria searching and a basket for downloading

-A system of filters (project, theme…) also allows you to present a subset of the catalogue on a project’s website, notably by customising the search criteria proposed.
-For example, the search criteria can be personalised:
+You can also filter by project, theme or other parameters to obtain a subset of the catalogue on a project’s website, notably by personalizing the search criteria.
+For example:

-In the catalogue, metadata are described in a specific AERIS format but compatible with standards (ISO 19115, INSPIRE…) and extensible to adapt to the specificities of certain types of data (airborne data, simulation chambers…).
-An export to standard formats or to other portals can be set up on request.
+In the catalogue, metadata are described in a specific AERIS format but compatible with ISO 19115, INSPIRE and other standards and extensible to adapt to the specific features of certain types of data (aerial data, simulation chambers, etc.).
+They can be exported to standard formats or other portals on request.

-A new version, currently under development, will be delivered in 2021.
-More modular, it will offer a clearer display of the metadata and, in particular, the following additional functionalities:
+A new version, currently in development, is set to come on stream in 2021.
+This more modular version will offer a clearer display of metadata and, in particular, the following additional features:

 - Authentication via SSO AERIS (ORCID and eduGain accounts)